 $80 Million Judgment against Iranian Government in Deadly Terror Attack

-On March 31, 2024, U.S. District Judge, Hon.
-Andrea R. Wood, granted Ken Lumb’s request for a default judgment.
-The Court awarded Plaintiff Platoon Leader Miles Murray $7 million for pain and suffering and $21 million in punitive damages.
+On March 31, 2024, U.S. District Judge Andrea R. Wood granted Ken Lumb’s request for a default judgment.
+The Court awarded Plaintiff, Platoon Leader Miles Murray, $7 million for pain and suffering and $21 million in punitive damages.

-The judge awarded Plaintiff Thelma Soto, Joshua Soto’s widow, damages of $8 million and punitive damages of $24 million.
-She was also awarded, in her capacity as the representative of her minor son Jayden W. Soto, $5 million in damages and $15 million in punitive damages.
+The judge awarded Plaintiff, Thelma Soto, Joshua Soto’s widow, $8 million in compensatory damages and $24 million in punitive damages and awarded the couple's minor son, Jayden W. Soto, $5 million in compensatory damages and $15 million in punitive damages.

 The total award for the soldiers and the estate: $80 million.